azka-siddiqui/id-and-access-log/README.md

 This project implements a lightweight **security log analysis and intrusion detection system** that ingests raw system and network logs, detects suspicious behavior using rule-based and machine learning techniques, and outputs actionable alerts for review.

+It can run in two modes: a single-pass **batch** mode over an existing log file, and a **multithreaded real-time** mode that follows a log as it grows (like `tail -f`) and runs detection concurrently on a rolling time window.

-The system is designed to simulate core concepts used in SIEM and IDS tools, including log parsing, threshold-based anomaly detection, event correlation, and ML-based anomaly detection.
+The system is designed to simulate core concepts used in SIEM and IDS tools, including log parsing, threshold-based anomaly detection, event correlation, ML-based anomaly detection, and real-time streaming ingestion.

 ---